 After finishing a disappointing time-travel romance, I needed a palate cleanser.
 I still was in a time-travel state of mind so I wandered through my huge To-Be-Read pile and found this.

 The summary intrigued me.
 First off, pre-English conquest Wales is not your typical time-travel stop.
 Scottish Highlands?
-They’re positively swarming with women from the twentieth and twenty-first century.
+They’re positively swarming with women from the twentieth and twenty-first centuries.
 Pre-Civil-War South?
 Same.
 Tudor England?
 Definitely has its fair share.
 Heck, even the World Wars are stuffed chock full of temporally misplaced heroines.
 So that was definitely in the plus column.
 Another plus?
 Said heroine’s toddler daughter comes along with her.
 Color me surprised.
 And she apparently serves a purpose…although she’s a little too precocious for a two and a half year old.
 The third and final plus was the hero, Prince Llewelyn of Wales.
 In most historical time-romps you get a made up title or person; sure the character will interact with historical-domain characters, but having them be the hero?
 Ballsy.

 I wasn’t disappointed.

 I fell in love with Meg, a beaten but not broken woman who was determined to survive no matter the odds.
 She was fun, intelligent, and strong in all the right ways.
 Sure, she couldn’t swing a sword, but she didn’t expect the hero to save her either.
 She also knew her history but wasn’t sure how her being there would affect the time stream.
 Was it a closed loop?
 Parallel Universe?
 She didn’t know.
-She didn’t angst about to too much… there was some… as there should be in all time travel stories, but there wasn’t so much that it became annoying.
+She didn’t angst about it too much… there was some… as there should be in all time travel stories, but there wasn’t so much that it became annoying.

 I also loved - LOVED - that the hero couldn’t understand her English and she couldn’t understand his.
 As I said before, you have to accept certain things… like if your hero/heroine is traveling 400 years or more into the past but only speaks English that either the force that sent them back dealt with that problem or they’re going to have a failure to communicate.